 Exceptions.
 The abovementioned early retirement exception to the early withdrawal penalty (item 4) does not apply for IRAs.
-Also, financial hardship withdrawals are not applicable to IRAs since they are not employer plans.
+Also, in-service withdrawals for financial hardship are not applicable to IRAs since IRAs are not employer plans.

-However, two new exceptions included in P.L.
-105-34 do apply to IRAs.
-Withdrawals from IRAs, including Roth IRAs, are no longer subject to the 10% early withdrawal tax if the funds are used to pay higher education expenses or to purchase a primary residence.
-This latter purpose is restricted to accountholders who have not owned a residence in the prior 2 years.
+However, three exceptions do apply to IRAs.
+Withdrawals from IRAs, including Roth IRAs, are not subject to the 10% early withdrawal tax if the funds are used to: (1) pay higher education expenses, (2) purchase a primary residence; or (3) pay for health insurance premiums after receiving unemployment benefits for at least 12 weeks.
+The home purchase exception is restricted to accountholders who have not owned a residence in the prior 2 years.
 The amount that may be withdrawn penalty-free for a home purchase is subject to a lifetime limit of \$10,000.